A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Qualitative Evaluation}

 Fig. \ref{fig:model_comparison_roadscene} exhibits qualitative comparison results of different models on the \emph{RoadScene} dataset.
-We select 7 image pairs to illustrate fusion performance comparison for the self-driving scene, including day and night.
+We select 7 image pairs to illustrate fusion performance for the self-driving scene, including day and night.
 Our fusion results exhibit minimal artifacts compared with the other seven state-of-the-art methods, such as the car with a clear structure in the red box of the first and third columns.
 None of the pedestrian targets are salient enough in visible images of the last four columns, and almost all the fusion results succeed in focusing on the pedestrian targets.
-Among them, the fusion performance of UMF-CMGR, YDTR and our MDA keep the most similar style to the infrared image.
+Among them, the fusion performance of UMF-CMGR and our MDA keep the most similar style to the infrared image.
 However, as with results presented in the \emph{TNO} dataset, our results retain both thermal and detail information in the red box region, which indicates that our method is capable of adaptively measuring and integrating complementary information for global and local areas.
+Additionally, the texture of the sky and branches in the third and fourth columns are preserved, meanwhile the thermal target maintains a high contrast with the surrounding environment in our MDA method, suggesting that the intensity and detail information from the infrared images are adaptively measured.